davidfstr/trycast/README.md

 Parameters:

 * **strict** --
-    * If strict=False then trycast will additionally accept mypy_extensions.TypedDict instances and Python 3.8 typing.TypedDict
+    * If strict=False then this function will additionally accept mypy_extensions.TypedDict instances and Python 3.8 typing.TypedDict
       instances for the `tp` parameter.
-Normally these kinds of types are rejected by trycast with a TypeNotSupportedError because these types do not preserve enough information at runtime to reliably determine which keys are required and which are potentially-missing.
+Normally these kinds of types are rejected with a TypeNotSupportedError because these
+      types do not preserve enough information at runtime to reliably determine which keys are required and which are potentially-missing.
-    * If strict=False then trycast will treat `NewType("Foo", T)`
+    * If strict=False then `NewType("Foo", T)` will be treated
       the same as `T`.
-Normally NewTypes are rejected by trycast with a TypeNotSupportedError because values of NewTypes at runtime are indistinguishable from their wrapped supertype.
+Normally NewTypes are rejected with a TypeNotSupportedError because values of NewTypes at runtime are indistinguishable from their wrapped supertype.
 * **eval** --
-  If eval=False then trycast will not attempt to resolve string type references, which requires the use of the eval() function.
+  If eval=False then this function will not attempt to resolve string type references, which requires the use of the eval() function.
   Otherwise string type references will be accepted.